Apple Silicon Macs: Bootable copies cannot be created of macOS Sequoia 15.2. This functionality was restored in macOS Sequoia 15.3.

 Troubleshooting tip: Some users have discovered that macOS will stall when starting up from the backup disk.
 If you encounter this problem, try booting in Safe Boot mode (Intel Macs: hold down the Shift key on startup, Apple Silicon Macs: hold down the Power button on startup, then press the Shift key while selecting the startup volume) to disable the loading of third-party storage drivers.
 If applicable, see this Kbase article to see how to uninstall incompatible third-party storage drivers.

-Please note, however, that our recommended and supported procedure for restoring your startup disk from a CCC backup is to install macOS onto a freshly-erased volume, then use Migration Assistant to migrate data from the CCC backup.
+Please note, however, that our recommended procedure for restoring your startup disk from a CCC backup is to install macOS onto a freshly-erased volume, then use Migration Assistant to migrate data from the CCC backup.
 A bootable volume is not required for this procedure.

 Using Migration Assistant to restore your startup disk from a CCC backup